Configuration

 Local builder connection

-Local builder URL
+Local builder IP

 $ rp-cli onboard